RCEP: Shrouded in secrecy

 The RCEP is even more secretive than the TPP, which was infamous for its lack of transparency.
 While the TPP negotiations did include some limited civil society stakeholder consultation, opportunities for public interest groups like AFTINET to ask questions and express their views during RCEP negotiations have only occurred since 2016.

-What we do know from leaked documents is that there is a push to use the failed TPP as a model - which means the RCEP could also be a bad deal for democracy, health, the environment and working people.
-At this stage, it appears that India and some ASEAN countries are resisting the worst of these clauses.
+What we do know from leaked documents is that there is a push to use the TPP as a model - which means the RCEP could also be a bad deal for democracy, health, the environment and working people.
+At this stage, it appears that India and some ASEAN countries are resisting some ofthe worst of these clauses.

 AFTINET is campaigning for more transparency in the RCEP negotiations, including release of negotiating texts and release of the final text before it is signed.